At a glance: The differences between People-based Attribution (PBA) and Google Analytics

 Your AppsFlyer dashboard is configured to UTC and your GA dashboard is configured to UTC +13.
 This means that your GA dashboard is ahead of your AppsFlyer dashboard by one day.

-Therefore, data that appears in AppsFlyer dashboard for March 2nd only appears in your GA dashboard if you choose March 3rd in the date range filter.
+Therefore, data that appears in the AppsFlyer dashboard for March 2nd only appears in your GA dashboard if you choose March 3rd in the date range filter.

 Make sure time zone settings are the same in both AppsFlyer and Google Analytics.